 Understanding vaginal tears

-Vaginal tears are categorized in four grades: First, second, third, and fourth degree tears.
+Vaginal tears are categorized into four grades: First, second, third, and fourth-degree tears.

 • First-degree tears are the least severe and involve only the perineal skin, which is the skin between the vaginal opening and the rectum.
 First-degree tears may feel sore and cause mild pain or stinging when peeing.
 They may require stitches or may heal on their own, which usually takes a few weeks.